-CATCA was trained by PTOP Salamandra Poland, which is part of CEEWEB (Central and Eastern European WEB), which is a coalition of NGOs monitoring the e-commerce of wildlife.
+CATCA was trained by PTOP Salamandra Poland, which is part of CEEWEB (Central and Eastern European WEB), which is a coalition of NGO's monitoring the e-commerce of wildlife.
 They have been assessing their e-commerce in a formal way for two decades.
-CEWS is the only non-European animal conservation NGO doing this formal monitoring.
-By formal it means that our team analyzes each advertisement inside out, to find and extract as much information on similar sales of endangered and protected CITES species and, the number of specimens (live, products, and derivatives) available.
+CEWS is the only non European animal conservation NGO doing this formal monitoring.
+By formal it means that our team analyzes each advertisement inside out, to find and extract as much information of similar sales of endangered and protected CITES species, number of specimens (live, products and derivatives) are available.